tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 ### 8. Instructor Do: The K-Means Algorithm (15 min)

 In this activity, students will learn how the k-means algorithm works.
-Use your time wisely to cover the theoretical part, as well as the coding part.
+Use your time wisely to cover the theoretical portion, as well as the coding portion.

 **Files:**